tezos/tezos/src/proto/alpha/docs/language.md

-We basically want the same contract as the previous one, but instead of destroying it, we want to keep it alive, storing a flag `S` so that we can tell afterwards if the tokens have been transfered to `A` or `B`.
+We basically want the same contract as the previous one, but instead of destroying it, we want to keep it alive, storing a flag `S` so that we can tell afterwards if the tokens have been transferred to `A` or `B`.
 We also want a broker `X` to get some fee `P` in any case.

 We thus add variables `P` and `S` and `X` to the global data of the